 Water Use & Pollution

 Fracking is a water-intensive process.
-In water-scarce Western states like Texas and Colorado, more than 3.6 million gallons of water are used every time a well is fracked, which can happen multiple times throughout the life of a well.
+In water-scarce states like Texas and Colorado, more than 3.6 million gallons of water are used every time a well is fracked, which can happen multiple times throughout the life of a well.

-The process involves injecting a huge quantity of fresh water mixed with toxic chemicals—called fracking fluids—deep into the ground.
+The process involves injecting a huge quantity of fresh water mixed with toxic chemicals — called fracking fluids — deep into the ground.
 Fossil fuels companies routinely claim that these fracking fluids are harmless because they’re roughly 2 percent chemical and 98 percent.
 But 2 percent of the billions of gallons of fracking fluid created by drillers every year equals hundreds of tons of toxic chemicals, many of which are kept secret by the industry.

-Even worse, the oil and gas industry has no idea what to do with the massive amount of contaminated water they are creating.
+Even worse, the oil and gas industry has no idea what to do with the massive amount of contaminated water it’s creating.
 Fracking fluids and waste have made their way into our drinking water and aquifers.
 Fracking has already been linked to drinking water contamination in Pennsylvania, Colorado, Ohio, Wyoming, New York, and West Virginia.

 An EPA draft report released in 2015 found more than 150 instances of groundwater contamination due to shale drilling and fracking.